This is the multi-page printable view of this section. Click here to print.

 Proxy IPEnter the Proxy Server IP or Proxy Server LoadBalancer IP.

-To modify an ingress domain, follow these steps:
+To modify the Ingress domain, follow these steps.

-2. Click the Deployment Target > K8S Cluster menu on the left menu.
-Move to the K8S Cluster page.
+2. From the left menu, click the Deploy Target > K8S Cluster menu.
+You will be taken to the K8S Cluster page.

-3. On the K8S Cluster page, click the K8S cluster in the list.
-Move to the K8S Cluster Details page of the selected K8S cluster.
+3. From the list on the K8S Cluster page, click the K8S cluster.
+You will be taken to the K8S Cluster Details page of the selected K8S cluster.

-5. On the Ingress Domain tab screen, click the ingress domain you want to modify, and the Modify Ingress Domain Information popup window opens.
+5. On the Ingress Domain tab screen, when you click the Ingress Domain you want to edit, the Edit Ingress Domain Information popup opens.

-6. In the Modify Ingress Domain Information popup window, modify the information and click the Save button to complete the ingress domain modification.
+6. Edit Ingress Domain Information In the popup window, modify the information and click the Save button to complete the Ingress domain edit.

-To delete an ingress domain, follow these steps:
+To modify the Ingress domain, follow these steps.

-2. Click the Deployment Target > K8S Cluster menu on the left menu.
-Move to the K8S Cluster page.
+2. From the left menu, click the Deploy Target > K8S Cluster menu.
+You will be taken to the K8S Cluster page.

-3. On the K8S Cluster page, click the K8S cluster in the list.
-Move to the K8S Cluster Details page of the selected K8S cluster.
+3. From the list on the K8S Cluster page, click the K8S cluster.
+You will be taken to the K8S Cluster Details page of the selected K8S cluster.

-4. Click the Ingress Domain tab.
-The ingress domain list appears.
+4. Ingress Domain Click the tab.
+Ingress Domain list appears.

-5. On the Ingress Domain tab screen, select the checkbox of the ingress domain you want to delete.
+5. On the Ingress Domain tab, select the checkbox of the Ingress Domain you want to delete.

 6. On the Ingress Domain tab screen, click the Delete button to delete the selected ingress domain.

-To register a K8S cluster, you need to check the cluster’s Admin Token.
+To register a K8S cluster, you must verify the cluster’s Admin Token.

-The Admin Token refers to the Token value of the ServiceAccount that is ClusterRoleBinding to ClusterRole/cluster-admin.
+An Admin Token refers to the token value of a ServiceAccount that has the ClusterRole/cluster-admin bound by a ClusterRoleBinding.

-Before checking the Admin Token, please check and prepare the following:
+Before checking the Admin Token, review and prepare the following.

-• Environment where kubectl CLI can be used
+• Environment where the kubectl CLI can be used

 Color mode